 Although smokeless tobacco products, such as chewing tobacco, dip, snuff, or snus, are not as widely used as cigarettes, these products are commonly used by some medically underserved and socioeconomically disadvantaged groups.
 According to data from the 2020 National Health Interview Survey (NHIS), 4.5% of men and 0.3% of women reported using some form of smokeless tobacco "every day" or "some days" during the past month.
-This indicates that there are approximately 5.7 million smokeless tobacco users aged 18 or older in the United States.41 Additionally, in 2020, according to the National Youth Tobacco Survey, 3.1% of high school students (4.8% of male students and 1.4% of female students) reported current use of smokeless tobacco.387 Data from the Population Assessment of Tobacco and Health (PATH) study indicate that 1.6% of cancer survivors reported using smokeless tobacco in 2013-2014, and 4.7% of cancer survivors who currently smoked cigarettes also reported smokeless tobacco use.159 In general, trends in smokeless tobacco use have shown little change over the past 20 years.388
+This indicates that there are approximately 5.7 million smokeless tobacco users aged 18 or older in the United States.
+Additionally, in 2020, according to the National Youth Tobacco Survey, 3.1% of high school students (4.8% of male students and 1.4% of female students) reported current use of smokeless tobacco.
+Tobacco and Health (PATH) study indicate that 1.6% of cancer survivors reported using smokeless tobacco in 2013-2014, and 4.7% of cancer survivors who currently smoked cigarettes also reported smokeless tobacco use.
+In general, trends in smokeless tobacco use have shown little change over the past 20 years.